-If you use 'INPUT (-lfile)', ld will transform the name to libfile.a, as with the command line argument '-1'.
+If you use 'INPUT (-lfile)', ld will transform the name to libfile.a, as with the command-line argument '-l'.

 When you use the INPUT command in an implicit linker script, the files will be included in the link at the point at which the linker script file is included.
 This can affect archive searching.